Samsung/tizen-docs/docs/application/tizen-studio/native-tools/t-trace.md

 When you run the T-trace, the tracing process gathers traces during a specified time period.
 After tracing is finished, the T-trace processes the traces and creates a trace report in HTML format.

 > **Note**
-> To operate the T-trace, you must first install Python (2.7.x) and the Google Chrome™ browser on your computer.
+> To operate the T-trace, you must first install Python (2.7.x) and the Google Chrome&trade; browser on your computer.

 You can run the T-trace in the Tizen Studio or from the command line: